Cat: Know the Basics of Feline Nutrition

 and, in many cases, are actually detrimental

 to the patient's health.
-In addition,

-they are simply not necessary in most cases
+In addition, they are simply not necessary

 and do not optimally address the problems